 The Email That Should Not Be Sent

 A founder forwarded a draft email late at night.
 It was sharp, correct in substance, and emotionally satisfying.
-It would also have been a mistake.
+It would also have been a mistake—the kind of error that causes regret and unintended consequences.

 Alexandra replied with one sentence: